snabble/snabble-ios-sdk/README.md

 pod 'Snabble/Core'
 ```

+instead.
 As with all cocoapods written in Swift, make sure you have `use_frameworks!` in your Podfile.

 ### Carthage